Fiscal Sponsorship Separation, Part 3

-In exchange for being exempt from income taxes, the IRS imposes a number of requirements on nonprofits, one of the biggest which is the annual audit.
+In exchange for being exempt from income and other taxes, the IRS and many states impose a number of requirements on nonprofits.
+One of the biggest which is the annual audit.

 If you’ve been part of the nonprofit world for a little while, you’re at least somewhat familiar with “the 990” (officially known as the Form 990, for more info from Guidestar, click here).
 And if you’re not familiar with it, it’s basically the ‘federal tax return’ for nonprofits.

-The IRS even goes a step further by requiring someone other than the organization’s Executive Director or a member of the staff choose the audit firm.
-That job falls to the Board of Directors’ Audit Committee, who must vet, hire and manage the overall relationship with the audit firm.
+Your state may also go a step further by requiring someone other than the organization’s Executive Director or a member of the staff choose the audit firm.
+If so, that job typically falls to the Audit Committee, who must vet, hire and manage the overall relationship with the audit firm.